romantomjak/romantomjak.com/content/posts/tdd-with-go.md

 {{< figure width="350" src="/media/tdd-circle-of-life.png" class="center" alt="TDD Circle of Life" >}}

-Test-driven development (TDD) is a software development technique that relies on very short, repetitive, development cycles.
+Test-driven development (TDD) is a software development technique that relies on very short, repetitive development cycles.
 Business requirements are turned into very specific test cases, then the software is _improved_ until tests are passing.
-I specifically used the word improved, which I think serves a very important point here - not only the tests are passing, but also small refactorings are made along the way.
+I specifically used the word improved - not only the tests are passing, but also small refactorings are made along the way.
 In other words, the goal of TDD is to write clean code that works.

 ## MilPA

 I can already hear you saying _u wot m8?_, but bear with me.
 This amazing acronym stands for Military Phonetic Alphabet! (_Crowd loses their mind.
 Cheering and applause follow._)

 This CLI tool will convert words and letters into military call letters using the Military Phonetic Spelling Alphabet.
 I picked this particular example because I often need to spell out something over the phone and I can't remember what each letter stands for.
-So hopefully this will be useful for both, person reading the article, and me!
+So hopefully this will be useful for both - me, and the person reading this article!

 Github repo for the unpatient peeps: [https://github.com/romantomjak/milpa](https://github.com/romantomjak/milpa)